OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ExpandTemplateFile/ExpandTemplateFile.md

 The following information is automatically passed from TSTool to the `ExpandTemplateFile` command:

 *   Properties set with the [`SetProperty`](../SetProperty/SetProperty.md) command are passed to the template processor.
     Consequently, the property names can be referenced with `${Property}` in the template without using a FreeMarker assign command.
     See also the `StringProperties` command parameter.
 *   One-column tables are passed as FreeMarker lists, using the table identifier (`TableID`) as the list property name.
     Null values in the table are passed as an empty string so that list have the correct number of items for iteration.
     Use the [`CopyTable`](../CopyTable/CopyTable.md) command to create a one-column table that can be used as a list for template expansion or specify the `TableColumnProperties` command parameter.
     The `UseTables` command parameter can be used to turn off this transfer, for example in cases where an `ExpandTemplateFile` command is being repeated many times, does not use the tables, and is slowed down by converting the tables to FreeMarker lists.

 ## Command Editor ##

+The command is available in the following TSTool menu:

+*   ***Commands / Template Processing***

 The following dialog is used to edit the command and illustrates the syntax of the command for input template parameters.